 Protect your goods!
 Shopping tip: bring your passport with you and when you spend $100 or more at select shops your purchase will be tax free!
 Otherwise sales tax in Tokyo is 8%.

 An essential for traveling around Tokyo.
 This card will save you time and make traveling SO much easier, read more here (COMING SOON).

 Japan is a cash country.
-Only large businesses like department stores accept credit cards, so as a general rule always have cash on you.
+Only large businesses like department stores accept credit cards, so as a general rule you always have cash on hand.
 Plus credit card transaction and international fees are not fun.

 To stay fully charged throughout the day!
 We purchased this particular powerbank and use it daily.
 A personal life safer, over and over again.
 It's our favorite power bank, and we have four!
 Seriously.